 UNCW IT news

-Contact the Director of the Program, Dr. George Schell, for more information or to schedule a meeting to discuss this new major!
+Contact the Director of the Program, Dr. Judith Gebauer, for more information or to schedule a meeting to discuss this new major!

-Want to be informed about intenships and jobs in IT?
+Want to be informed about internships and jobs in IT?

 Sign up for the list server and be notified when we receive requests from companies for interns and employees.
 Go to internships and job postings and follow th instructions to be on the list!